 Constipation; diarrhea; dizziness; drowsiness; dry mouth; headache; loss of appetite; nausea; tiredness; trouble sleeping; vomiting; weakness; weight changes.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision or other vision changes; burning, numbness, or tingling; changes in sexual desire or ability; chest, jaw, or arm pain; confusion; decreased coordination; fainting; fast or irregular heartbeat; fever, chills, or sore throat; new or worsening mood or mental changes (eg, agitation, anxiety, delusions, hallucinations, panic attacks, aggressiveness, impulsiveness, irritability, hostility, exaggerated feeling of well-being); one-sided weakness; restlessness or inability to sit still; ringing in the ears; seizures; severe or persistent constipation or stomach pain; severe or persistent dizziness or headache; severe or persistent trouble sleeping; shortness of breath; slurred speech; sudden, severe nausea or vomiting; sudden unusual sweating; suicidal thoughts or actions; symptoms of liver problems (eg, dark urine, pale stools, persistent loss of appetite, severe stomach pain, yellowing of the skin or eyes); tremor; trouble urinating; uncontrolled muscle movements (eg, twitching of the face or tongue; loss of balance; uncontrollable movements of arms or legs; trouble speaking or swallowing); unusual bleeding or bruising.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; changes in sexual desire or ability; chest, jaw, or arm pain; confusion; decreased coordination; fainting; fast or irregular heartbeat; fever, chills, or sore throat; new or worsening mood or mental changes (eg, agitation, anxiety, delusions, hallucinations, panic attacks, aggressiveness, impulsiveness, irritability, hostility, exaggerated feeling of well-being); one-sided weakness; restlessness or inability to sit still; ringing in the ears; seizures; severe or persistent constipation or stomach pain; severe or persistent dizziness or headache; severe or persistent trouble sleeping; shortness of breath; slurred speech; sudden, severe nausea or vomiting; sudden unusual sweating; suicidal thoughts or actions; symptoms of liver problems (eg, dark urine, pale stools, persistent loss of appetite, severe stomach pain, yellowing of the skin or eyes); tremor; trouble urinating; uncontrolled muscle movements (eg, twitching of the face or tongue; loss of balance; uncontrollable movements of arms or legs; trouble speaking or swallowing); unusual bleeding or bruising.